 Now that you have cleaned the data, use SMOTE - "Synthetic Minority Over-sampling Technique" - to balance it.

-This strategy generates new samples by interpolation.
+1. Call fit_resample() , this strategy generates new samples by interpolation.

 '''

 oversample = SMOTE()

-transformed_feature_df, transformed_label_df = oversample.fit_resample(fea.
+transformed_feature_df, transformed_label_df = oversample.fit_resample(f

 '''

 By balancing your data, you'll have better results when classifying it.
 Think about a binary classification.
 If most of your data is one class, a ML model is going to predict that class more frequently, just because there is more data for it.
 Balancing the data takes any skewed data and helps remove this imbalance.